AleManni/Transactions/README.md

  ## Architecture
  >
  The app implements a **Viper** architecture, with a "twist": the concrete Router classes are implemented as extensions of a single **NavigationService**, common to the whole app.
-The NavigationService is held by an **AppCordinator**, in charge of observing and delivering events common to the whole app (e.g. in this demo, change of Reachability status) to the different modules
+The NavigationService is held by an **AppCordinator**, in charge of observing and delivering events to the different modules (e.g. in this demo, change of Reachability status).

  The NavigationService uses a **ModulesFactory** (wireframe) in order to generate the modules.
 The ModulesFactory can be instantiated with different **Repositories** (data providers), e.g. ProductionRepositories/UITestsRepositories/... by using a simple flag.

 The NavigationService is inspired by MVVM+C architecture and injected into Viper architecture by conforming to the  Router protocols of the different modules.

 SOLID principles are respected and a better control over navigation is achieved (IMO).